pulumi/docs/content/blog/getting-started-with-pulumi-audit-logs/index.md

 Audit logs enable you to track the activity of users within an organization.
 Audit logs attempt to answer who did what, when they did it and where.
 Pulumi audit logs help answer these questions by recording entries for activities invoked by users.

 Pulumi's audit logs allow you to account for the activity your users are taking within your organization.
-Having audit logs can deter malicious activity before it starts.
-They are also great to playback events that occured during something like an incident review.
 These logs are available to organizations with an Enterprise level subscription.
 Pulumi audit logs are recorded whenever a user invokes an action.
-This allows the acitvity of members in an organization to be traced.
+This allows the activity of members in an organization to be traced.
 Our Audit logs are immutable.
 They are recorded with the UNIX timestamp of the event, the user who invoked the action, the event, and the source IP of the call being made.

 ## Using Pulumi Audit Logs